 What causes meat to be tough?

+When lean meat is heated, the proteins that make it up, begin to denature, the fibers contract, cells break.
+Water, which is bound to the proteins and contained inside the cells is released and, if the meat is cooked too long it simply evaporates.
 Losing too much water lets the meat “shrivel up” and causes meat to be tough and dry.
-Lean meat with little fat and little connective tissue such as fillet, hip, or back should therefore only be cooked as long as absolutely necessary.
+Lean meat with little fat and little connective tissue such as fillet, hip or back should therefore only be cooked as long as absolutely necessary.
 The shorter the better.

 How Meat Becomes Tender And Juicy

-If it is a lean cut, cook it briefly as explained above, to retain as much water as possible.
-However, meat with a lot of connective tissue e.g. cuts from the neck, shoulder, and brisket, should be cooked as long as possible at low moist heat.
+If it is a lean cut, cook it briefly as explained above, to retain as much water a possible.
+However, meat with a lot of connective tissue e.g. cuts from the neck, shoulder, brisket, should be cooked as long as possible at low moist heat.
 Slow cooking or stewing is ideal.
 The connective tissue is made of tough collagen.
 At temperatures greater than 175 ° F, it slowly denatures to soft gelatin.
 The meat, which was tough at first, becomes a juicy delicate pleasure.

 Searing Meat – Creates Flavors and Scent